research-developer/strudel-mcp/README.md

 ## 🔄 Workflow

-1. Tell Claude what kind of beat you want
+1. Tell Claude what kind of pattern you want
 2. Claude edits `patterns.js`
 3. Click "Reload Pattern" in your browser
 4. Enjoy the new groove!